What is the VEP?

 These organizations, with guidance from Washington State DOH and support from Providence NWWA clinical teams, volunteers, and the Providence Institute for a Healthier Community, Snohomish County Government and Snohomish Health District, are working together to deliver EQUITABLE, TRANSPARENT and DEPENDABLE vaccinations to vulnerable community members.

-Pilot Organizations Include:
+Allocating Organizations Include:

 These local community organizations, who have trusted relationship within their communities, are best able to actively support access and/or resources to populations with the greatest barriers.